HatfieldConsultants/Hatfield.EnviroData.WQDataProfile/README.md

 ![ERD Relationship](/docs/images/ERD_1.png)

-A brief description of each entity has been provided in the subsequent paragraphs:
+A brief description of each entity is provided below:

 **Projects:**
 Contains project details such as project name.